Fay3/go-rest-api/README.md

 for CI/CD we will be using circle ci the config file for circle can be found in `.circleci/config.yml`

 once a user push a commit to github this will automatically fire off the pipeline jobs which will include:
-* lint:
-** will lint the docker image
+* lint - will lint the docker image
-* test:
-** run unit test against code
+* test - run unit test against code
 * build: (will only run if lint and test passes)
-** build the dockerfile
+- build the dockerfile
-** run container structured test against build
+- run container structured test against build
-** save docker build as tar files for dockerhub and ECR registry with git commit shar as tag
+- save docker build as tar files for dockerhub and ECR registry with git commit shar as tag
 * push: <Will Only Run On Master Branch>
-** Assumes AWS Role `CIASSUMEROLE-` and loads docker build .tar files from previous build job and pushes to dockerhub and ECR registry
+- Assumes AWS Role `CIASSUMEROLE-` and loads docker build .tar files from previous build job and pushes to dockerhub and ECR registry
 * plan: <Will Only Run On Master Branch>
-** Assumes AWS Role `CIASSUMEROLE-` with working directory of `terraform/environment/prod` This will run a terraform plan and output the plan to file `tfplan`
+- Assumes AWS Role `CIASSUMEROLE-` with working directory of `terraform/environment/prod` This will run a terraform plan and output the plan to file `tfplan`
 approve_plan: <Will Only Run On Master Branch>
-** A deploy gate that requires manually approval to proceed to next job `deploy`
+- A deploy gate that requires manually approval to proceed to next job `deploy`
 deploy: Assumes AWS Role `CIASSUMEROLE-` loads tfplan file from previous job `plan` and runs terraform apply which will either provision below Architecture (if on first run) or deploy new docker tag via task to AWS fargate.

 ### Prerequisites for Circle pipeline